 This reflects the significant shift of Abu Dhabi’s position as a preferred destination for business, investment and highly skilled talents.

-Abu Dhabi has seen a 66 per cent increase in the number of residential and non-residential units since 2011, totaling 754,555 units.
+Abu Dhabi has seen a 3.9 per cent increase in the number of residential and non-residential units since 2023, totalling 783,970 units.

 The emirate is also a pioneer in the global alternative and renewable energy industry.
-It is home to one of the world’s largest solar energy fields at Noor Abu Dhabi and the Arab world’s first nuclear energy plant, Barakah Nuclear Energy Plant.
-It is a major developer of clean energy technology and sustainable urban developments through Abu Dhabi Future Energy Company (Masdar).
+It is home to the world’s largest single-site solar photovoltaic (PV) plant, Al Dhafra Solar PV.
+Leading renewables incubator Masdar City and the Arab region’s first nuclear energy facility, Barakah Nuclear Energy Plant are also located in Abu Dhabi.
 The emirate plans to rely on renewable energy to generate 50 per cent of its power needs by 2030.

 Through its leading international financial centre, Abu Dhabi Global Market (ADGM), the emirate is advancing its position on the global financial map.
-ADGM is home to ADX, the largest stock exchange in the UAE by market capitalisation, as well as a dedicated crude oil commodity derivatives exchange at ICE Futures Abu Dhabi, which trades ADNOC's flagship Murban Abu Dhabi crude oil futures contracts that help benchmark global crude oil prices, and a thriving ecosystem of fintech startups and SMEs.
+ADGM is home to the Abu Dhabi Securities Exchange (ADX), the largest stock exchange in the UAE by market capitalisation, as well as a dedicated crude oil commodity derivatives exchange at ICE Futures Abu Dhabi, which trades ADNOC's flagship Murban Abu Dhabi crude oil futures contracts, alongside ADNOC’s crude oil and liquefied natural gas.
+ADGM hosts a thriving ecosystem for fintech startups and SMEs.

-In May 2024, S&P Global Ratings affirmed its AA/A-1+ sovereign credit ratings on Abu Dhabi, which reflects the expectation that the emirate’s economy will remain strong over the next period.
+In May 2025, S&P Global Ratings reaffirmed its AA/A-1+ sovereign credit ratings on Abu Dhabi, which reflects the expectation that the emirate’s economy will remain strong over the next period.
 The latest Moody’s and Fitch ratings have also affirmed a stable outlook for Abu Dhabi.

-Abu Dhabi has become a centre for world-class sporting events such as: the Abu Dhabi Golf Championship, the prestigious Abu Dhabi Desert Challenge cross-country rally and the Formula One Abu Dhabi Grand Prix.
+Abu Dhabi has become a centre for world-class sporting events, such as: the Formula 1 Etihad Airways Abu Dhabi Grand Prix, the prestigious Abu Dhabi Desert Challenge cross-country rally and the Abu Dhabi HSBC Championship.

-Abu Dhabi is rich in natural wonders too.
-While the emirate's famous Liwa oasis in the south of the emirate is home to some of the largest and most beautiful sand dunes in the world, the garden city of Al Ain in the foothills of Jebel Hafeet is home to several heritage sites.
+In addition, the emirate is rich in natural wonders, including the famous scenic Liwa oasis in the south of the emirate, which is home to some of the largest sand dunes in the world.
+Also, Al Ain region (as also known as the Garden City) is located in the foothills of Jebel Hafeet, and is home to several heritage sites.

 Find out more about tourism and culture in Abu Dhabi: